boswellp/MBF/README.md

 In developing FIDICchatbot using MBF version 4, the aim is to maintain all the features offered by FIDICbot, especially advanced searching of the FIDIC contracts and guides.

-The FIDIC contracts are being upladed progessively while debugging and development continues.
+The FIDIC contracts are being uploaded progessively (to QnAMaker) while debugging and development continues.
+Further details of the implementation will be made available.

 <emphasis>Updated March 2020</emphasis>